How the Pentecostal definition of tongues changed in the early 1900s.

-It is a well researched article with substantiated sources.
-This is one of the most definitive works found covering the subject from the late nineteenth century onwards.
+It is a well-researched article with substantiated sources.
+One of the most definitive works found covering the subject from the late nineteenth century onwards.

 He cites the most important leaders in the modern tongues movement, and how the original emphasis was on the supernatural acquisition of foreign languages.
-This mystical acquirement was hoped to be a solution for the common perception that language learning was a long process and a barrier to a rapid missionary expansion throughout the world.
+They perceived language learning as a long process and a barrier to a rapid missionary expansion throughout the world.

-This forced a serious theological dilemma — miraculous language acquisition wasn’t working.
+This forced a serious theological dilemma.
 Either the Pentecostal movement as a whole would have to admit they were wrong, or redefine the experience.
-The latter was chosen.
+They chose the latter.